Emir Janjoš

-Emir Janjoš (born 28 March 1986 in Sarajevo) is a Bosnian retired football midfielder who last played for Bosna Union.
+Emir Janjoš (born 28 March 1986) is a Bosnian retired football midfielder who last played for Bosna Union.

 Club career

 Janjoš started his career with FK Sarajevo.
 In October 2007, he played for Sarajevo in the UEFA Cup against FC Basel.
 In 2010, he moved to Norway to sign for Harstad.

 However, he had to leave Norway due to problems with his work permit and decided to end his playing career immediately.
 He did occasionally play for Biser afterwards and turned out for amateur side Bosna Sema.

 Personal life

 His father Mehmed Janjoš also was a football player.